 CALL ME EGGPLANT OR BRINJAL

 When the noodles are done, place a pan or wok over medium-high heat with a drizzle of oil.
-When hot, add the aubergine chunks and fry for 4-5 minutes until browned, shifting occasionally.
+When hot, add the Aubergine chunks and fry for 4-5 minutes until browned, shifting occasionally.
 You may need to do this step in batches.

 SMELL THOSE FRAGRANT FLAVOURS

-When the aubergine is browned, add all the aubergine back to the pan and add the grated garlic, the sliced pak choi stems, ½ the sliced chilli (to taste), the halved pak choi leaves, and the spring onion whites to the pan or wok.
+When the Aubergine is browned, add all the aubergine back to the pan and add the grated garlic, the sliced pak choi stems, ½ the sliced chilli (to taste), the halved pak choi leaves, and the spring onion whites to the pan or wok.
 Fry for 1-2 minutes until fragrant, shifting constantly.
 Remove from the heat and add the peanut noodle sauce, the cooked noodles, and the edamame beans.
 Toss until combined and season.

 OODLES OF YUM NOODLES

-Bowl up the loaded aubergine noodles.
+Bowl up the loaded Aubergine noodles.
 Sprinkle over the remaining chilli (to taste), the chopped coriander, the spring onion greens, and the chopped peanuts.
 Squeeze over some lemon juice and serve with the remaining wedges.
 Dive in, Chef!